woman creating her virtual assistant portfolio

 No one is going to know how great you are unless you show off your work.
 Add a link to your portfolio on your social media bio link, website navigation menu, share it on your WhatsApp status and anywhere you can.
 Don’t keep your portfolio a secret

+Don’t let lack of experience hold you back.
+With GVA, you’ll gain confidence, hands-on experience, and a portfolio that gets noticed.
 I hope you have seen that nothing can stop you from creating your virtual assistant portfolio today.
 You don’t need to have a website, experience or even clients to make one.
 Your virtual assistant portfolio can help potential clients decide you’re the right fit or not.

-31 thoughts on “How to Create Your Virtual Assistant Portfolio When You Have Little Or No Experience”
+38 thoughts on “How to Create Your Virtual Assistant Portfolio When You Have Little Or No Experience”

 1. Pingback: 15 Common Mistakes Virtual Assistants Make (+ how to avoid them)